liang-bo96/Eelbrain/doc/development.rst

 Contributing
 ------------

-Contributions to code and documenation are welcome as pull requests into the ``master`` branch.
+Contributions to code and documentation are welcome as pull requests into the ``main`` branch.

 Style guides: